 Clinical paediatric populations

-Exercise plays an important role the treatment of specific clinical paediatric populations.
+Exercise plays an important role in the treatment of specific clinical paediatric populations.
 In this step we will discuss the evidence supporting exercise for three populations; children with Cerebral Palsy, children with Down Syndrome, and children with type one diabetes mellitus.

 Children with cerebral palsy struggle with limited motor function, and as a result are less physically active than their typically developing peers.
 It is therefore extremely important for these children to engage in physical activity in order to develop healthy lifestyles as adults.
 Despite generally having a BMI within the healthy range, research conducted in the Discipline of Physiotherapy in Trinity College has found that children with cerebral palsy are at a greater risk of the metabolic syndrome than their typically developing peers.
 Gross Motor Function Classification levels should be taken into account when prescribing exercise, and resistance exercise can be included in the exercise prescription.